M Criminal Defense

 Prescription FraudUp to 4 years in prison, $50,000 fine

-• 💼 Decades of combined legal experience
+• 💼 Decades of Combined Legal Experience

-• 📍 Local knowledge of Wayne County courts
+📍 Extensive Knowledge of Wayne County Courts

 Frequently Asked Questions (Drug Crime Defense FAQ)